- How can educational leaders’ (participants) best prepare for the diagnostic?

-How do educational leaders (participants) receive their seat to take the survey?
+How do my educational leaders (participants) receive their seats to take the diagnostic?

-As Business Unit Administrator (BU Admin), you decide who receives a link to take the survey and when your participants’ seats will be assigned.
-Once the participant has registered and/or logged in and notified you via email, you can assign access to a seat to take the survey (see “Manage Participant” tab for assigning seats).
+As Business Unit Administrator (BU Admin), you decide when your participants’ seats will be assigned.
+Once they have registered and/or logged in and notified you via email, you can assign the participant a seat to take the diagnostic (see “Manage Participant” tab for assigning seats).

 How is my educational leaders’ (participants’) demographic information used?